5 injured after a fleeing driver crashes into a JCPenney at a Texas mall, police say. The suspect is dead

 Nathan Carrasco told CNN he was in his car with his friends in the Killeen Mall parking lot when they witnessed a truck drive through the JCPenney door and run over people.

-Carrasco said two police vehicles chased the truck, and just before officers nearly cornered the truck, the truck drove through the department store.
+Carrasco said two police vehicles chased the truck in the parking lot, and just before officers nearly cornered the truck, the truck drove through the department store.

 Carrasco and his friends jumped out of the car to make sure everyone was OK, he said.